The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Related Work

-In response to unethical authorship practices, many publishing organizations define fixed authorship criteria \cite{claxton_scientific_2005}.
+The concepts of authorship and copyright contrast the practice of ghostwriting.
+While intuitively, any creator of a text or artwork should also be declared its author and hold the copyright, this is not always the case.
+Ghostwriting is the practice of not crediting a content creator in the publication \cite{wislar_honorary_2011,claxton_scientific_2005}.
+Reasons for ghostwriting are a lack of time, background details, or rhetoric skills \cite{brandt_whos_2007,riley_crafting_1996}, situations in which a public persona's name as the author is essential for marketing \cite{carvalho_defying_2021,gallicano2013ghost}, peer pressure to boost reputation or credibility in science \cite{nylenna_authorship_2014, gotzsche2009should}, or financial gain \cite{gotzsche_ghost_2007,plos2009ghostwriting}.
+Unethical authorship practices such as ghostwriting have led to the development of authorship criteria \cite{claxton_scientific_2005}.
 For example, the International Committee of Medical Journal Editors (ICMJE) defined that someone should be declared an author of a work if they \textit{made a significant contribution to the conception of the work or analyzing data for the work}, \textit{drafted or critically revised the work}, \textit{approved the version to be published}, and \textit{are taking responsibility for all aspects of the work}\footnote{\url{https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html}}.
 Other organizations, such as the ACM\footnote{\url{https://www.acm.org/publications/policies/roles-and-responsibilities\#h-criteria-for-authorship}}, define similar criteria.
 In a slightly different approach, the CRediT taxonomy classifies different types of contributions to clearly state the role of each individual contributor \cite{allen_how_2019} and concepts as proposed by \citet{bd_solving_2016} allow interactive role declaration.
-This is particularly important when declarations of authorship become complex, for example, when several parties are involved, or when work is derived from previous work \cite{diakopoulos_evolution_2007}.
+This is particularly important when declarations of authorship become complex, for example, when several parties are involved or when work is derived from previous work \cite{diakopoulos_evolution_2007}.
 Nonetheless, detailed attribution is sometimes not even supported by deployment platforms \cite{cho_individuals_2022}.